The Power of Habit For Startups and Investors

 Why is this book helpful to a startup founder and to an investor?

 Number one.
 The habit loop starts with a cue.
-It starts with a cue, everything we do.
+Everything we do starts with a cue.
 It's either the time of day, a particular place, a certain emotion, or the presence of particular other people, that ritualized behavior that becomes a cue.
 All these cues fall into five categories.
 Time of day, particular place, certain emotion, presence of particular other people, a ritualized behavior that becomes a cue.
+A cue can be a good habit or a bad habit.
+Knowing when to clean up or make your bed is a positive cue, a bad habit like smoking a cigarette is a negative cue.
 He was interviewed in a article by Adage and mention those particular five categories as well.

 The second point is what is called the Febreze effect.
 In this idea, he analyzed the story of Febreze and Proctor and Gamble.
 A guy named Drake Stenson at Proctor and Gamble turned Febreze into a household name.
 Febreze, and I pronounce it incorrectly, is a product that's associated with smelly odor and smelly things.

 What Proctor and Gamble did was brilliant.
 They took this new product that no one had really known about and built out a brand name on the fact that anytime something smelled bad you picked up Febreze and you'd make it smell better.
-It's a brilliant way to associate bad smells with the habit of cleaning, and when you clean to use Febreze.
+It's a brilliant way to associate bad smells with the habit of cleaning, and to use Febreze when you clean.

 When you're aware of how your habits work, and you recognize the triggers, cues and rewards, you're halfway to changing the bad habits for the better.

 Number three is Alcoholics Anonymous.
 Alcoholics Anonymous is a psyche of that belief is a critical component of successful habit change.
-There's so many people out there that you don't even know about who are anonymous, obviously, who are attending on a weekly, or daily, or however many times they need to attend this.
+There's so many people out there that you don't even know about who are anonymous.
+They attend weekly, daily, or however many times they need to to attain their goal.
 They need to have somebody with them to help them to eliminate and get rid of a bad habit, which is alcoholism.

 Alcoholics Anonymous is a way to connect with people in an anonymous setting and to rid yourself of a tremendously bad, deleterious habit that can effect your life in such a negative way.
 Alcohol addiction, as he talks about, is such a hard thing to break.
 Having the belief system in place and having people to support you in that process can help eliminate such a terrible addiction.